 Pradeep Sindhu founded Juniper Networks in February 1996, and has held several central roles in shaping the company.
-He currently serves as Vice Chairman of the Board and Chief Technology Officer, and is responsible for the company's technical roadmap as well as day-to-day design and development of future products.
+He currently serves as Chief Technology Officer, and is responsible for the company's technical roadmap as well as day-to-day design and development of future products.
 He served as Chairman and Chief Executive Officer for eight months when he founded the company.
 During that time, he played a central role in the architecture, design, and development of the M40 router.

 Before founding Juniper Networks, Dr. Sindhu was a Principal Scientist and Distinguished Engineer at the Computer Science Lab at Xerox's Palo Alto Research Center (PARC), where he worked on design tools for VLSI and high-speed interconnects for shared-memory multiprocessors.
 His key roles in the architecture, design, and development of these machines led to the commercial development of Sun Microsystems' first high-performance multiprocessor system family, which included the SS1000 and SS2000.

 He holds a bachelor's degree in electrical engineering from the Indian Institute of Technology in Kanpur, as well as a master's degree in the same discipline from the University of Hawaii.
 In addition, Dr. Sindhu holds both a master's and a doctorate degree in computer science from Carnegie Mellon University.